patrici0/ecs-code-on-aws/04-ContinuousDelivery/README.md

 For `Name` type in `AWS_DEFAULT_REGION`, for `Value` type in the region code where your ECR repository resides (e.g. `us-east-1` for N. Virginia, `us-east-2` for Ohio...).

 Scroll down to the bottom of the page and click on **Create build project**.
-Your build project should be listed now:
+Your build project will be listed after that:

 ![CodeBuild list project](/04-ContinuousDelivery/images/codebuild_list_project.png)